jaylong255/jackhammer-cringe/README.md

 10. Freddie groaned in desperate agony.
 “Oh!
 Make it stop!
 Gyaaaaaaaargh!”
 Every phrase that the dark ones chanted into the abyss was like a ratchet strap wrapped around his skull.
 11. The resonance beat upon his soul like a jackhammer, but the skull refused to cave.

+## Cringe and Grip the Substrate that is Slipping Through the Torn Bits.